 Below is a 'tick list' you can check to see if your rental property complies.

 So without further ado, here is the “Do I Comply”?
-Checklist for private rented properties in October 2020:
+Checklist for private rented properties as of April 2022:

 - Property must have a working smoke alarm on each habitable floor